Cheesom99/AdventureDB-MySQL/Data Exploration.md

 # **Data Exploration**

-## To answer more questions for better analysis
+## To answer more questions for better understanding of customer purchases

 ### 1. What is the number of transations since 2018?